wgy1027/postFireSeverityAssessment/englishPronunciation.md

 - **Glottal sounds:** The frication is achieved by putting the vocal folds in a near-close position and letting the air go through them. [h] is the only fricative glottal sound in English.

 ### Labio-dental sounds [f] and [v]
 The upper front teeth come close to the bottom lip, while the tongue is in rest position.
-The airstream is forced through the slit formed by those two articulators; see Figure 21.
+The airstream is forced through the slit formed by those two articulators; see the following picture and video.
 Consonant [f] is voiceless and consonant sound [v] is voiced.
 Spellings f, ff, ph, and gh are frequently associated to sound [f]; see the following examples: first, coffee, photo, or cough.
 The only spelling associated to [v] is letter v.

 <p align="center"><img align="center" width="500" src="./notePic/americanEnglishPronunciation-f-v.jpg"></p>